-When the EU’s revised Payment Services Directive (PSD2) was implemented into UK law in January 2018, firms operating as account information service providers (AISPs) and payment initiation service providers (PISPs) were brought under FCA regulation.
+The EU’s revised Payment Services Directive (PSD2) was implemented into UK law in January 2018.
+Since then firms operating as account information service providers (AISPs) and payment initiation service providers (PISPs) have been regulated by the FCA.

-The payments industry was recognised as a sector in its own right long before the concept of fintech took hold.
-But new technology has dramatically reshaped the payments sector landscape in recent years.
+The payments industry was recognised as a sector in its own right long before the concept of fintech took off.
+But new technology has dramatically reshaped the payments sector in recent years.
 AISP and PISP firms are a case in point.

 In the case of PISPs, customers consent to the provider initiating payments on their behalf.
-This enables PISP customers to pay for goods and services without the need for a traditional payment card – and is particularly useful for online purchases.
+This enables PISP customers to pay for goods and services without the need for a traditional payment card.
+This is particularly useful for online purchases.

 AISPs and PISPs operate on broadly similar platforms.
 Both rely on customers providing their explicit consent for the provider to access their payment accounts.

 We have the experience and expertise to provide effective support to AISP and PISP businesses throughout the FCA registration process.
 We also provide auditing services, helping AISP and PISP firms meet their requirements under PSD2.

 Other services we offer firms in the AISP and PISP sector include: